 “Shop workers support the use of QR codes and the wearing of masks to limit the spread of the virus,” says SDA NSW Secretary Bernie Smith.
 “But they are not police officers or bouncers; it’s not their job to make sure shoppers comply with government orders.”

 Last week, a Sydney supermarket worker on the door was assaulted and punched in the face three times.
 Another staff member in Shellharbour on the NSW South Coast was also assaulted by a customer while working at the shop entrance.
-NSW Police Minister David Elliott has responded by saying that if supermarkets believe their staff are at risk, they should employ security guards.
+NSW Police Minister David Elliott responded by saying that if supermarkets believe their staff are at risk, they should employ security guards.
 Many, including ALDI, have now done so.

-Supermarket workers are there to serve the community to make sure they get the food they need and the other essentials of life.
+Supermarket workers are there to serve the community to make sure they get the food they need.
 QR code check-ins, the wearing of masks and maintaining social distancing in supermarkets and retails outlets helps keep people safe.